artofmemory/jq_cookie/README.md

 ## License

-GPL 2 -- see the LICENSE file.
+GPL 2.
+See the LICENSE file.